The Practical Guide to Returning People to the Workplace Safely

 5. How Do You Prepare Employees to Return to the Workplace?

-We offer tips on training and engagement to provide your employees with a clear understanding of your organization’s response and policies for maintaining a safe work environment, so they can return to the workplace with confidence.
+We offer tips on training and engagement to provide your employees with a clear understanding of your organisation's response and policies for maintaining a safe work environment, so they can return to the workplace with confidence.

 6. How Clean Is Clean?